-Stonebridge Gardens is a small park in Queensbridge ward, next to Haggerston Station.
-The park is home to the ever popular blue snake, a large mosaic play and art feature which dwells in the play area.
-The Snake's Kingdom play area contains such treasures as monkey bars, a sand pit, multiple person swings, hammocks and a trampoline.
+Stonebridge Gardens is a small but popular park in London Fields ward, next to Haggerston Station.
+It was was refurbished in 2016.
+The park is home to the ever popular blue snake, a large mosaic play and art feature which dwells in the Snake's Kingdom play area, which also contains monkey bars, a sand pit, multiple person swings, hammocks and a trampoline.

 Get Walking, Keep Walking

 Leave the bustle behind, and join our walk through three squares.
 It's a walk of contrasts: new and old, bustle and calm and takes less than an hour.
 We use quiet roads and estate paths to visit squares and gardens, from three different centuries.
 This walk passes through Evergreen Square, Albion Square and De Beauvoir Square.
 For more information visit Get Walking, Keep Walking.

 If you would like to help set up a Stonebridge Gardens user group, then please please email firstname.lastname@example.org.